 He soon realized that correcting perception was not enough; it was also necessary to eliminate the sources of confusion that triggered disorientation.
 For dyslexia, that meant a system for building strong word recognition and comprehension skills, geared to the dyslexic learning style.

-There are now hundreds of Davis Facilitators offering services in more than 30 languages and more than 40 countries worldwide.
+Ron Davis has now retired; his work is carried on by hundreds of Davis Facilitators offering services in more than 30 languages and more than 40 countries worldwide.
 The basic ideas underlying the Davis Dyslexia Correction program have also been extended to develop specialized programs for Attention Mastery, Math Mastery, and Autism.